lyusupov/SoftRF/case/v4/README.md

 # Instructions

 3D print four STL files from this folder.
-You may pick some printing advisories om [my Thingiverse page](http://www.thingiverse.com/thing:2075683).
+You may pick some printing advisories on [my Thingiverse page](http://www.thingiverse.com/thing:2075683).

 Fasten printed parts with eight 2.5x10 mm screws.
 PCB is secured to the shell with M3 screws and nuts.